 "Analytical and knowledgeable with great negotiation skills"Chambers USA

 - University of Virginia (J.D.
 1988; National Moot Court Team); Georgetown University (B.S. in Foreign Service cum laude 1985)

 - California, U.S. District Court for the Central District of California, and various pro hac vice appearances in state and federal courts

-Recognized in 2014 by BTI as a national "Client Service All-Star" from its survey of Fortune 1000 companies
+Recognized by BTI as a national "Client Service All-Star" from its survey of Fortune 1000 companies